Feyerabend/cc/ch04/sec4.4/storage/FLASH.md

 ### Comparing to "No Filesystem" Approaches

-Some bare-metal applications skip the filesystem entirely and:
+Some bare-metal applications may skip the filesystem entirely and:
 - Store data at fixed flash addresses
 - Manually manage erase/write operations
 - Use the flash like a large EEPROM

-MicroPython's filesystem approach is much more convenient for most use cases, as it handles all the complexity of flash management while providing familiar file operations.
+MicroPython's filesystem approach in this example is much more convenient for most use cases, as it handles all the complexity of flash management while providing familiar file operations.